freeshinewjj/HappyEmployeeList/README.md

 No.

 ## Is there any other information you’d like us to know?
-The Ui views are made by Jetpack Compose.
+- The Ui views are made by Jetpack Compose.
+- Pull to refresh is supported.
+Currently, we will loading employee list from 3 of the endpoints randomly based on their wights.
+Default wight configuration is 3:1:1
+- If you encounter any error page, please pull to refresh.